About Toronto Metropolitan University

 Entrance and program-specific scholarships are available.
-We automatically consider current Ontario high school applicants for guaranteed and competitive entrance scholarships.
+We automatically consider current Ontario high school applicants for guaranteed and renewable entrance scholarships.
 There are many other program-specific and university-wide scholarships that require applications.

-Visit our English-language Requirements web page to determine if you need to submit proof of English proficiency.
+Determine if you need to submit proof of English-language proficiency.

 We have 3 on-campus residence buildings, the newest of which opened in fall 2019.
 Between these 3 buildings, there are a range of styles, including 2- to 4-bedroom apartments and single bedrooms with shared or private washrooms.
 We connect you with dedicated professionals, peers and student leaders to help you transition to living independently while working toward academic success.

 To be eligible to apply for a space in residence, you must receive and maintain an active offer of admission to a full-time undergraduate degree program at Toronto Met.
 Residence applications are available to approved students in early January.